 Disciplinary power over the bodies of singers exists not only in the architecture of the choral rehearsals; it also exists in the hegemonic discourse that gives privilege and primacy to the director.
-The tenants of this discourse begin with the notion that choral music is part of the "official" or "high arts," as distinguished from other categories of creativity such as pop art, hobbies, or crafts.
+The tenants of this discourse begin with the notion that choral music is part of the "official" or "high" arts, as distinguished from other categories of creativity such as pop art, hobbies, or crafts.

 The fact that these forms of creativity are distinguished from each other suggests a preponderant ranking accompanied by a value system.
 Within choral music, there is a similar ranking of knowledge and skills that sorts people into power-laden categories such as director and choir member.
+This sorting is made possible by the existence of institutionThis "new" discipline of the body, which focuses on self-regulation as opposed to self-flagellation, extends beyond political allegiance or the appropriation of the products of its labor; rather, it invades and regulates the economy and efficiency of the body's every movement.

-This sorting is made possible by the existence of institutionalized knowledge which consists of musical skills such as sight- reading, ear-training, and analysis abilities; knowledge of historical time periods and performance practices; and performance skills like vocal abilities and conducting skills.
+alized knowledge which consists of musical skills such as sight-reading, ear-training, and analysis abilities; knowledge of historical time periods and performance practices; and performance skills like vocal abilities and conducting skills.
 This "legitimate" knowledge is valued and promoted over other types of knowledge such as social skills or love of singing.

 Music institutions contribute to this hegemonic process by granting degrees which sanction "legitimate" knowledge and skills.
 Someone who has acquired institutionalized, sanctioned knowledge has the credentials to inhabit the role of director; this is an example of the Foucauldian notion that knowledge equals power.
 The role of the singers, according to this discourse, is occupied by people who have not acquired director credentials and thus, in the power relationship, are subordinate to the director.
 By inhabiting the role of "singer," choir members agree to abide by the relations of power created by this ascendancy, even if they also possess sanctioned, institutionalized knowledge.

 Disciplinary power is inegalitarian, as the differences in role responsibilities between the director and choir members indicate.
 Within this normative discourse, power and privilege are granted to the director because it is more efficient for one person, rather than a committee, to make decisions.
 However, both the roles of director and singer are subject to the discipline of music, in that there are expectations of and limitations to both roles.
 The position of director is defined by acquired institutional knowledge that disciplines the physical behavior and subjectivities of the director, just as the position of singer is subject to the discipline of the director.

-Returning to my experience, it is through the conventions of choral pedagogy, as accepted by both singer and director, that the choir member's experience and knowledge were silenced.
+Returning to my experience, it is through the conventions of choral pedagogy, as accepted by both singer and director, that the choir members' experience and knowledge were silenced.
 It is a paradox, then, that within the space of choral rehearsals, singers are expected to have no voice!